michelhe/pimp-my-marax/sensor/README.md

 # Hardware

-I use a Wemos D1 Mini clone, and hook it up to the TX/RX connections in the MaraX. (see this [Reddit post](https://www.reddit.com/r/espresso/comments/hft5zv/data_visualisation_lelit_marax_mod/) for more information      )
+I use a Wemos D1 Mini clone, and hook it up to the TX/RX connections in the MaraX. (see this [Reddit post](https://www.reddit.com/r/espresso/comments/hft5zv/data_visualisation_lelit_marax_mod/) for more information)

-TODO:
+Display: SSD1306 compatible 0.96 OLED display (i2c)
-    wait for OLED display + REED Sensors delivery, design/find a STL file for an encolsure for all the electronics.
+Also attached a reed sensor to the pump but it doesn't seem to work yet.

 # Installation